Adding and Configuring Docker Container-Based Websites in ServBay

 1

-In this example, the Nginx service inside the Docker container my-nginx-servbay
+In this example, the Nginx service inside the my-nginx-servbay

-Based on your application and Dockerfile configuration, make sure that the service inside your container is listening on the correct port, and that you map this port to a host port.
+Based on your application and Dockerfile configuration, ensure the container’s internal service listens on the correct port and that it’s mapped to an available port on your host machine.

 Step 2: Open the ServBay Management Interface